kaltura/playkit-js/docs/events.md

 # Player Events
 The player event system uses an event target like API to register, unregister and dispatch events.
-// add one sentence about the player events purpose

-## Overview
+The events main purpose is to notify player components about state changes, ads and video progress etc.

 The player events are consisted of two event types: